Build audiences

 -

-Select the Save button
+Select the Publish button

 Build a multi-entity segment

-in earlier lessons?
+Remember how we created the relationship between the Luma Offline Purchase Events Schema and the Luma Product Catalog Schema in earlier lessons?
 We did that so we could use the relationship in our schema using multi-entity segmentation.

 With the advanced multi-entity segmentation feature, you can create segments using multiple XDM classes to extend your schemas.
-As a result, the segment builder can access additional fields as if they were native to the profile data store
+As a result, the audience builder can access additional fields as if they were native to the profile data store

-You will create the next segment by applying the relationship you built between your Luma Product Catalog Schema
+You will create the next audience by applying the relationship you built between your Luma Product Catalog Schema and your Luma Offline Purchase Events Schema.

 -

-Go to Segments in the left navigation
+Go to Audiences in the left navigation

 -

-Select the Create segment button
+Select the Create audience button

 -